MISSION AND GOALS

 Bullying is defined as any overt acts by a student or a group of students directed against another student with the intent to ridicule, humiliate or intimidate the other student while on parish grounds or at a parish sponsored activity where acts against are repeated against the same student over time.
 Bullying includes physical intimidation or assault, extortion, oral or written threats, teasing, putdowns, name calling, threatening looks, gestures or actions, cruel rumors, false accusations, and social isolation.
 The manner in which the bulling occurs includes written intimidation, text messages, inappropriate photos and social media postings.

-1. Students may report acts of bullying anonymously to their teacher or the Director of Faith Formation.
+1. Students may report acts of bullying anonymously to their teacher or the Director of Religious Education.
 Parents/guardians of students may make written reports of acts of bullying.

 2. Any school or parish that receives an anonymous report from a student, or a written report by a parent/guardian shall investigate such report.
 Any student who retaliates against another for reporting bullying may be subject to the consequences listed below.